jameshughes89/cs4XX-EvolutionaryComputation/site/topics/overview/overview.rst

     :align: center
     :target: https://en.wikipedia.org/wiki/Travelling_salesman_problem

-    Some hamiltonian cycle representing a solution to the TSP.
+    A Hamiltonian cycle representing a solution to a TSP.
 Black lines represent the pathway and the red vertices represent the cities.
 This instance assumes the graph is completely connected and the distance between vertices is the Euclidean distance.